Articles of Incorporation and Rules

 (Area)

-(Location of office)
+(Location of the office)

 Chapter 2 Members and Capital Contributions